aspose-words/Aspose.Words-API-References/english/net/aspose.words.settings/mailmergesettings/mailsubject/_index.md

 ---
 title: MailMergeSettings.MailSubject
 second_title: Aspose.Words for .NET API Reference
 description: Specifies the text which shall appear in the subject line of the emails or faxes produced during mail merge.
-The default value is an empty string.
+The default value is an empty string in C#
 type: docs
 weight: 130
 url: /net/aspose.words.settings/mailmergesettings/mailsubject/